Kaleido-subs/FSN-Heavens-Feel/03/hf3-petzku-qc.md

 `Yes, I believe that plan could work.` maybe

+> 01:17:09: This isn't enough to stop me!

+even more meme than previous: `Just a flesh wound!`... ok yes definitely don't do this lol

+> 01:21:58: {\q2}It connects paths to infinite parallel worlds, \Nand channels mana through them.

+no comma, maybe reword too
+`It forms connections to infinite parallel worlds and channels mana from them.`

+> 01:22:26: {\q2}All I have to do to counter you is release \Nan equal amount of mana in response.

+this is better than previously, but still bad imo original suggestion: `All I have to do is to match your output`, current is probably better though

+> 01:24:53: Every day, the pain, the pain, the pain, the pain...

+better way to handle repetition? `Every day, the pain... the ceaseless, <other adjectives> pain`

+> 01:28:02: I always wanted you to smile.

+`to be happy` rather?

+> 01:33:29: Th-This is the kind of person I am.

+this phrasing irks me much but I'm bad yet again

+> 01:38:52: {\q2}Even if you let this thing out, \Nyour wish won't come true.

+`That thing won't be granting your wish, even if you do{/manage to} let it out.`

+> 01:39:29: At zero, there is nothing but the fact of "existence".

+quotes seem unnecessary

+> 01:41:07: You, who wishes to protect Matou Sakura?

+should be `wish`

+> 01:41:17: That is what humans are.

+possibly `what Man is`.
+remember to check kirei's language on this topic otherwise

+> 01:43:02: {\q2}You have no wish for yourself. \NI am your antithesis.

+I don't like "no wish for yourself"

+> 01:43:36: {\i1\q2}and we both chose a single way \Nof life to seek absolution.

+move linebreak, before `way` should be good

+> 01:45:43: {\i1\q2}Over five hundred years, \Nour desire lasted but the blink of an eye.

+not quite sure what this is meant to say

+> 01:47:32: {\i1}Nope.
+You won't die.

+I feel like illya's lines shouldn't be italicised here (yes I see her lips not moving)

+> 01:49:26: ya...

+should have an ellipsis before or something

 ## Encode etc

 > 01:12:50: aliasing on rider's chains, some on saber's armor too
+> 01:35:04: Aliasing on Rule Breaker edge

+### probably irrelevant audio issues, apparently present in masters

 > 00:13:18: Are you awake?